rockiger/reactpress/README.txt

 == Upgrade Notice ==

-This release does change to way to use ReactPress and gives you much more control.
+Release 1.3.0+ does change to way to use ReactPress and gives you much more control.
 It should solve a lot of issues with using ReactPress in local development environments like Local, DevKinsta, and similar.

 Nonetheless, backward compatibility should be given.

 == Frequently Asked Questions ==

-= The app won't show on the page. =

-Have you build the React app and, in case of a live server, uploaded the build folder to the right location?

-= It shows I am in deployment mode, but I am on a local server. =

-Has your WordPress/PHP installation access to `npm`.
-If you use a docker container like Local, then you are probably not.
-[We provide a VirtualBox that is made to work with ReactPress.](https://rockiger.com/en/reactpress-dev-environment/)

-= I am a Windows user and can't use WSL-2.
-Is there a way to use ReactPress? =

-If you have no chance using a POSIX compatible system, you can use ReactPress if you do 2 things after Step 2:

-1. Change the build command in your `package.json` from `"build react-scripts build"` to `"PUBLIC_URL=/wp-content/reactpress/apps/[my-app]/build react-scripts build"`.
-Make sure that relative pathe to the build directory above is correct.

-2. To have the styling of your WordPress site when developing your React app, go to the URL slug.
-Save the HTML as `index.html` into the `public` folder of your React app.
-Remove all tags that have an ID that starts with `id='rp-react-app-asset-`.
-Save it and you should see your dev server in the same style as your WordPress site.
+= How do I make react-router work =

+To make sure that react-router works you have to go to your WP permalink setting and click on save chang after every react app you install.
+This will rebuild the internal router of your WP installation.

 == Screenshots ==